The definitive guide to error handling in Rust

 Dynamic errors are great for consolidating a wide range of error types and returning them in a format where the only reasonable thing to do is write to output, whether that's a logger or an HTTP connection.

-In part two, we'll look at structured, statically typed errors as carriers of data that we can handle programmatically.
+In Part III, we'll look at structured, statically typed errors as carriers of data that we can handle programmatically.
 More than that though, we'll see how they serve as invaluable, innate documentation for other developers.

-When we understand both of these error handling styles, we'll bring them together in part three, equipping ourselves with the knowledge to handle any kind of error that might arise, and avoid some nasty footguns.
+When we understand both of these error handling styles, we'll bring them together, equipping ourselves with the knowledge to handle any kind of error that might arise, and avoid some nasty footguns.

 Share better Rust!